Dear reader of ADxS.org, please excuse the disruption.

 6. Distractibility from PFC, inattention from boredom from striatum?

 This may be due to the different nature of attention problems in the various subtypes.
-While inattention in hyperactivity is primarily provoked by a high level of distractibility, ADHD-I sufferers (without hyperactivity) tend to be bored quickly and therefore quickly turn their attention to new stimuli.
+While inattention in hyperactivity is primarily provoked by a high level of distractibility, people with ADHD-I (without hyperactivity) tend to get bored quickly and therefore quickly turn their attention to new stimuli.
 This pattern can certainly be understood as a motivational problem that is located in the striatum.

 We therefore form the following working hypothesis: